caifel/react-typescript-npm-boilerplate/src/package/README.md

-# Doc for my awesome package
+# Doc for your awesome package